 “Suskityrannus has a much more slender skull and foot than its later and larger cousins, the Tyrannosaurus rex.
 The find also links the older and smaller tyrannosauroids from North America and China with the much larger tyrannosaurids that lasted until the final extinction of non-avian dinosaurs.”

-Actually, two partial skulls were discovered.
+Two partial skulls were discovered.
 The first partial skull was discovered in 1997 by Robert Denton, now a senior geologist with Terracon Consultants, and others in the Zuni Basin of western New Mexico during an expedition organized by Zuni Paleontological Project leader Doug Wolfe.

 The second, more complete specimen was found in 1998 by Nesbitt.

-James Kirkland at the Utah Geological Survey said, “Following Sterling out to see his dinosaur, I was amazed at how complete a skeleton was lying exposed at the site.”
+James Kirkland, at the Utah Geological Survey, said, “Following Sterling out to see his dinosaur, I was amazed at how complete a skeleton was lying exposed at the site.”

 The fossil remains were found near other dinosaurs, along with the remains of fish, turtles, mammals, lizards, and crocodylians.

-From 1998 until 2006, the fossils remain stored at the Arizona Museum of Natural History in Mesa, Arizona.
+From 1998 until 2006, the fossils remained stored at the Arizona Museum of Natural History in Mesa, Arizona.
 After 2006, Nesbitt brought the fossils with him through various postings as student and researcher in New York, Texas, Illinois, and now Blacksburg.